nubenetes/awesome-kubernetes/docs/jenkins-alternatives.md

 ## Cloud Native CI/CD
 - [tynybay.com: ArgoCD vs FluxCD vs Jenkins X: Which GitOps implementation tool suits you the best?](https://www.tynybay.com/insights-our-thinking/argocd-vs-fluxcd-vs-jenkins-x-which-gitops-implementation-tool-suits-you-the-best)
+- [csweichel/werft](https://github.com/csweichel/werft) Werft is a Kubernetes-native CI system.
+It knows no pipelines, just jobs and each job is a Kubernetes pod.
+What you do in that pod is up to you.
+We do not impose a "declarative pipeline syntax" or some groovy scripting language.
+Instead, Werft jobs have run Node, Golang or bash scripts in production environments.
 ### Jenkins X
 * [jenkins-x.io](https://jenkins-x.io/)
 * [cloudbees.com: what is jenkins-x](https://www.cloudbees.com/jenkins-x/what-is-jenkins-x)